Last Updated : September 28, 2023

 There are a broad array of products coming to market (like biologics, gene therapies, and combination therapies) that are complex and may target smaller patient populations or treat conditions that have limited therapeutic options.
 Regulators in Canada and globally may grant earlier approval of these products based on less mature evidence and with certain conditions in place.
 As a result, patients and health systems are looking to access new treatments sooner to harness their potential benefits.
 CADTH has created the new time-limited reimbursement recommendation category to meet the evolving expectations and needs of policy-makers and to more effectively respond to changes in drug development and regulation.

-The alignment of CADTH’s reimbursement process with Health Canada’s NOC/c policy will help to ensure that HTA and regulatory pathways are working in parallel to provide patients with earlier access to promising new drugs while creating mechanisms to revisit the clinical and economic evidence as it evolves.
-This process alignment may also create a more seamless avenue for pharmaceutical companies to bring their drugs to market in Canada and help provincial, territorial, and federal governments make those drugs available to patients more quickly.
+The alignment of CADTH’s time-limited reimbursement recommendation process with Health Canada’s NOC/c policy aims to help ensure that health technology assessment and regulatory pathways are working in parallel.
+CADTH anticipates that the process may provide patients with earlier access to promising new drugs while creating mechanisms to revisit the clinical and economic evidence as it evolves.
+This process alignment may also contribute to a more seamless avenue for pharmaceutical companies to bring their drugs to market in Canada and help provincial, territorial, and federal governments make those drugs available to patients more quickly.